jtrobman/chase-offers/README.md

 2. **Open the JS Console in Your Browser**:
    - Open your web browser (e.g., Chrome, Firefox).
    - Press `F12` on your keyboard to open the Developer Tools.
-   - Click on the `Console` tab to open the JS Console.
+   - Click on the `Console` tab to open the JS Console, if not already open.

 3. **Open the Script File**:
    - Open the `index.js` file with a program like Notepad to access the script code.